AbbeBlubb/fast/readme.md

 - IntersectionObserve
 - Markup logic with template literals
 - Interaction with event listeners on elements and window
+- Handler for outline when user is tabbing or clicking

 CSS
 - Image animation